benjamin-heasly/MagicInputParser/README.md

 This MagicInputParser will extend the stock inputParser to make it more fun to use and easier to integrate with new and existing projects.

 This is a work in progress.
 Goals include:
  - Should not have to pass arguments to parse().
-Rather, magically reach back to caller to get input variables by name by name.
+Rather, magically reach back to caller to get input variables by name.
  - Should not have to dig out parser.Results and assign to workspace.
 Should be able to assign automatically to the calling workspace or an an existing struct or object.
  - Be able to declare a named parameter that's also a Matlab preference.
 Use the preference value as parameter the default, if it's available.
    - `parser.addPreference('prefGroup', 'prefName', 'defaultValue', @validator)`